Jyouhou/ICDAR2019-ArT-Recognition-Alchemy/README.md

 ## Pretrained Models and Data

 ### Pretrained Models
 We select and release 3 representative models.
-You download from the link, unzip the file, and put the model files (ends with `pth.tar`).
+Download from the link, unzip the file, and put the model files (ends with `pth.tar`) under th `pretrained_models` folder.

 | Models | Link |
 |------------|----------|